-DOJ to release report on Chicago police abuses
+Justice Department to release Chicago police abuse report

 Chicago Mayor Rahm Emanuel has pushed through some reforms since the investigation began, including an overhaul of a police oversight body and issuing body cameras to officers on patrol.
 But the report is expected to call for additional, more sweeping changes.

-A report typically led during President Barack Obama’s administration to reform plans negotiated with cities, then enforced by judges.
-How President-elect Donald Trump’s administration handles Chicago’s case will be an early test of its commitment to reforms.

-The Obama DOJ has conducted 25 such investigations of police from Miami to Cleveland and Baltimore to Seattle.
+During President Barack Obama’s administration, the Justice Department has conducted 25 such investigations of police nationwide, from Miami to Cleveland and Baltimore to Seattle.

+The release of a report is one step in a long process that, in recent years, has typically led to bilateral talks between the Justice Department and a city, followed by an agreed upon police-reform plan that’s enforced by a federal judge.

+Chicago’s case is unique in that the report will come just days before a change from a presidential administration that strongly backed the process to President-elect Donald Trump, whose commitment to such federal scrutiny is unclear.
+Unlike a reform deal announced in Baltimore on Thursday, there’s no binding deal with Chicago.
+All that work will be done after Trump’s inauguration.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.